Cudahy Man Takes Street Vendor Protection Into His Own Hands

 “These are the last ones I have today, I have to restock,” he said.
 “I had over 40 this weekend!”

-What started as a charity to help protect street vendors by teaching them how to protect themselves, turned into a mission to stop the violence against the often vulnerable business.
+What started as a charity to help protect street vendors by teaching them how to protect themselves, turned into a mission to stop the violence against the often vulnerable businesses.

-“Our goal isn’t just to hand out this (tasers) but also contract security guards to randomly drive by and protect street vendors to stop this madness you know?”
+“Our goal isn’t just to hand out this (stun guns), but also contract security guards to randomly drive by and protect street vendors to stop this madness you know?”

 Enamorado hopes to make the vendors feel safer.